 William Simard and Anthony Gagnon Boisvert

-Several configurations are possible depending on the site and desired experience
+Various configurations are possible depending on the site and the desired experience.

 Design